hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/17-haw-faridun-received-his-sons-message.md

 The palace-gate alighted and ran forward,

-v.
-99 As soon as he drew near to Faridun
+As soon as he drew near to Faridun

 And saw the diadem and lofty throne,